 Written in fable-like language and devices (like elegant drop-caps at the start of each chapter), this book follows Ash, a believer of ancient magic that most of the world has long forgotten or taken seriously.

-When Ash finds a dark fairy, Sidhean, she is nearly entranced with his magic.
+When Ash finds a dark fairy, Sidhean, she is nearly entranced by his magic.
 But things change when she meets Kaisa, the king’s huntress, as feelings begin to spring from friendship.

 Ash takes its spot on my list of personal favorites of lesbian books for its creative use of fairy tale elements and a love triangle that isn’t boring.